-- 1. Original MIDI sequences in an electronic format - 2.
-CD/DVD of instrumental or vocal performance - 3.
-A CD/DVD of original studio engineering work - 4.
+- 1. Digital recordings of original electronic music - 2.
+Digital recordings of instrumental or vocal performance - 3.
+Digital recordings of original studio engineering work - 4.
 Evidence of high school band, orchestra or chorus experience - 5.
 Written summary of private music lessons (instrument, years, and teacher).

-Digital Media Management (DMM) Program Requirement:
+BBA - Digital Media Management (BBA) Program Requirement:

-A portfolio for Digital Media Management must include a past, present, and/or future business model of the student's interest.
+Examples of a portfolio for the BBA - Digital Media Management concentration include a past, present, and/or future business model of the student's interest.
 Value proposition, Key Activities, Cost Structure and Revenue Structure should be addressed to help understand a student's goals for the business they are describing.